Causes of hair loss. What causes male pattern baldness or hair loss?

 Next time your doctor prescribes any drug for you, ask if it will cause hair loss.
 You doctor may not realize this side effect.
 You can ask him or her to look it up in the Physicians' Desk Reference, which lists the side effects of all prescription medications.
 If the drug is linked to reversible alopecia, ask if another can be substituted.
 And just to make sure your physician has given you accurate information, when you get the prescription filled, ask your pharmacist as well.

-DHT & Androgens: DHT is a naturally occurring hormone, which assists with sexual development during your fetal days, and during puberty.
+DHT & Androgens: DHT is a naturally occurring hormone, which assists with sexual development during your foetal days, and during puberty.
 DHT actually existed in the body even while we had full heads of hair.
 The problem arises when genetic switches cause changes in the follicles and men's overall biology.

 In follicles, there exists DHT and structures called "Androgen Receptors".
 In healthy hair follicles, these two substances combine to carry out normal processes and regulate normal hair growth.
 DHT is created as a result of another combination of Testosterone and something called 5-alpha-reductase.
 In summary, we have two combinations going on in the normal, non-balding man: